-- An explanation of the Financial Statements - The way we achieve best value for council taxpayers' money through effective Financial Management - Information about Boston as a place - Information about the Council's structure and management - A summary of performance for the Council 2023/24 - Overview of the Council's finances - Future financial challenges that the Council faces
+- An explanation of the Financial Statements. - How we achieve best value for taxpayers' money with effective financial management, including strategic investments in technology. - Insights into Boston as a place, enriched by our commitment to community partnerships. - An outline of the Council's structure and management. - A summary of performance for 2024/25. - An overview of the Council's finances. - A discussion of future financial challenges the Council faces.